 Options may be issued at no cost to key management personnel as part of their remuneration.
 The options are not issued based on performance criteria, but are issued to the key management personnel of Goldphyre Resources Limited to increase goal congruence between key management personnel and shareholders.
-There were no options over ordinary shares of the Company granted to or vesting with key management personnel during the year.
-Options currently on issue that were previously granted to key management personnel are shown below:
+The following options over ordinary shares of the Company were granted to or vesting with key management personnel during the year: